-Designation Maximum Density Uses Rural Residential (RR) 1 unit/2.5 acre Typical uses include large lot single family residential, either by design or by incorporation of previously developed county areas.
+Designation Maximum Density Uses Rural Residential (RR) Typical uses include large lot single family residential, either by design or by incorporation of previously developed county areas.
 Agricultural use is limited due to the higher residential density than conventional agriculture.
-Low Density Residential (LDR) 8 units/acre This designation allows single family development, which is found throughout much of the city.
-Medium-Density Residential (MDR) 12 units/acre Uses are primarily single family homes.
+Low Density Residential (LDR) IX LINITS/ACTE This designation allows single family development, which is found throughout much of the city.

+Designation Maximum Density Uses Medium-Density Residential (MDR) Uses are primarily single family homes.
 Other uses include duplex, triplex, and fourplex developments, as well as smaller apartment buildings.
 This designation could also support garden apartments and townhouses.
-High Density Residential (HDR) 20 units/acre Uses typically take the form of dwellings in clustered development such as, duplexes, triplexes, apartments, town homes, and condominiums.
+High Density Residential (HDR) Uses typically take the form of dwellings in clustered development such as, duplexes, triplexes, apartments, town homes, and condominiums.
 Conventional apartment or condominium development for larger numbers of units within a single project is common.
-Mixed Use Planned Development (MU-PD) 20 units/acre The mixed use-planned development designation may be applied to lands that are suitable for a compatible mixture of land uses including residential uses, light industrial, commercial, and/or public uses.
+Mixed Use Planned Development (MU-PD) The mixed use-planned development designation may be applied to lands that are suitable for a compatible mixture of land uses including residential uses, light industrial, commercial, and/or public uses.
 Development is subject to a Planned Unit Development (PUD) Ordinance.